systamfi/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Summary**

-Describe clearly what's not working as expected.
+Describe clearly what's not working as expected

 **Steps to reproduce**

-Explain how to reproduce the issue, step by step:
+Explain how to reproduce the issue, step by step